Seven ways to save money on your broadband bill

-Exactly how much your bill has gone up by will depend on your supplier, the broadband package you’re on, and when you signed your contract.
-You can read more about the price increases in our article ‘Broadband price rises: what to do if your bill has gone up.’
+Exactly how much your bill has gone up will depend on your supplier, the broadband package you’re on, and when you signed your contract.

-If you’re looking to slash your costs, then here are 7 steps to help keep your broadband bill low.
+If you’re looking to slash your costs – here are 7 ways to help keep your broadband bill low.

 1. Switch broadband providers for a better price

 This is why most people usually only switch providers and deals when any minimum period on their contract ends.
-Most deals tend to be for 12, 18 or 24 months.
+Most deals tend to last between 12 – 24 months.

 When it comes to switching providers – worth knowing that most UK broadband services such as BT, Sky, Plusnet, EE, and TalkTalk use the Openreach network.
 Switching between these providers is relatively easy as they use some of the same equipment in the telephone exchange.

 The main exception is Virgin Media which has its own network.
-This means switching to or from Virgin Media is a bit more complex.
+This means switching to or from Virgin Media can be a bit more complex.

-The best way to compare broadband prices is to use a price comparison site.
+It pays to shop around for the best broadband deals and the best way to compare broadband prices is to use a price comparison site.
 These include -